healeycodes/py-looper/README.md

 python - https://www.python.org.
 Tested with Python v3.6.5.
 Python is packaged with Mac OS X and Linux but not Windows.
 Check your Python version if you run into issues (`python -V`).

-ffmpeg - https://www.ffmpeg.org/ - is required but may be installed automatically and/or will have already been installed by another program.
+ffmpeg - https://www.ffmpeg.org/ - is required but should be installed automatically if not present.
+It's also packaged with some OSes and other programs often require it.

 pip - https://pip.pypa.io/en/stable/installing/ - is required.
 It's the standard Python package manager, and is sometimes installed when Python is.